HOA Homeowners' Rights Task Force

 More Task Force Observations

-by gvito, 5 months ago
+by gvito, over 2 years ago

 I watched the January 2, 2024, HOA Task Force meeting which proceeded exactly as I thought it would.
 A self-selected group of disgruntled homeowners monopolized the discussion.
 There was no way to know if any of what they stated was true and obviously, there was no rebuttal from any management company or HOA Board that might have refuted the complaints lodged.